Sarpy County lags behind Douglas, Lancaster in early ballot requests

 “This election, we essentially have had no overtime in processing these,” Kruse said.
 Douglas sent the “green cards” voters can use to request early ballots in February.

-“I don’t really know if there’s any legitimate reason for not having it as a tool for voters,” Cartier said, adding he’d encourage Sarpy County to consider introducing a list.
+“I don’t really know if there’s any legitimate reason for not having it as a tool for voters,” Cartier said, adding that he would encourage Sarpy County to consider introducing a list.

 Bena previously served as Sarpy County election commissioner.
 He said that whether he mailed all registered voters early ballot applications depended on the election.
 He would do it for every presidential general election, he said, to help with polling site lines.
 He also sent early ballot request forms and new polling place cards to voters for the 2012 primary, he said, following the redistricting process.